JulioUriostegui19/Latent-Imagination/README.md

 ## 🎯 What This Is About

-Welcome to my digital laboratory where **Variational Autoencoders** meet **cognitive neuroscience**!
+Welcome to my digital laboratory!
 This repository contains my master thesis implementation exploring how we can model the fascinating interplay between imagination and perception using deep generative models.

 Think of it as teaching computers to "imagine" like humans do - filling in missing pieces, generating new combinations of familiar concepts, and navigating the blurry boundary between what's real and what's mentally constructed.